 Microbial Fuel Cells

-2011 Seed Grant
+2011-13 Seed Grant

 Certain types of bacteria are known to release electrons as part of their metabolic activity.
 This phenomenon is the platform for Microbial Fuel Cells (MFCs), where bacteria, which attach to electrodes, can be used to generate an electrical current.
 Traditionally, MFCs are macro-scale batch units.
 However, recent studies have shown that electron transport occurs only in the first few layers of bacteria surrounding the electrodes (about 15 - 20 microns in thickness).
 Hence, for efficiency and space purposes, there is significant benefit in making small-scale MFCs where the surface to volume ratio is higher.
 The methods and approach of microfluidics is a natural toolbox for this step.
-The framework of this Siebel Energy Challenge research project is to integrate MFCs in microfluidic devices, which consist of small channels with a typical size of few tens of microns.
+The framework of this Climate Energy Challenge research project is to integrate MFCs in microfluidic devices, which consist of small channels with a typical size of few tens of microns.
 This approach will also allow precise control of the flow conditions of the nutrient medium and its influence on the bacteria behavior.
-One objective of the research project will be to achieve a continuously operating microfluidic MFC (steady current) in contrast to batch operation of an MFC, which is discussed in the recent research literature.
+One objective of the research project is to achieve a continuously operating microfluidic MFC (steady current) in contrast to batch operation of an MFC, which is discussed in the recent research literature.
 Another objective is to leverage co-flow technology to try to replace the most expensive MFC component, which is the proton exchange membrane.
 MFCs can also be used to clean water since electricity-generating bacteria can consume contaminants in wastewater.
 The project team led by Howard Stone, achieved several of these goals, at least with first prototypes, made new measurements and wrote a draft of a research paper on our results.